Support our Afghan Allies

 All arrivals from Afghanistan are vetted before they arrive in the US, which includes rounds of biometric and biographic screening, and matching results with a variety of law enforcement and intelligence agency watchlists.
 The Departments of Homeland Security and Defense conduct vetting with intelligence, law enforcement, and counterterrorism professionals from the FBI, National Counterterrorism Center (NCTC), and additional Intelligence Community partners.

 Humanitarian Parole is granted for short-term urgent relief that gives the recipient official permission to enter into the US.
 These Afghan evacuees are eligible to apply for asylum through (USCIS).
 Some individuals granted humanitarian parole status include those who have contracted with the U.S. military or government but have not completed Special Immigrant Visa (SIV) processing before they had to flee their country.
+NICE is working with our partners at Tennessee Justice for Our Neighbors and the Vanderbilt Legal Clinic to file asylum applications for our Afghan clients who came to the US under humanitarian parole.

 All arrivals are tested for COVID-19 upon arriving in the United States.
 Full medical screenings, immunizations, COVID- 19 vaccines, and other vaccines are being provided as well.